Am I Cured After Lyme Disease?

 Does a negative Lyme test mean I’m cured?

-How long does Lyme recovery usually take?
+How long does Lyme disease recovery usually take?

 Can symptoms come back after treatment?